Programmes

 Degrees available

-European-American University awards degrees at bachelor, master and doctoral levels in the areas of business, education, music, theology, the arts and humanities in general, and a limited number of scientific areas.
-It does not award degrees in medical or similar disciplines, or degrees in the licensed professions, except for those who are already professionally qualified and licensed.
+European-American University awards degrees at bachelor, master and doctoral levels in the areas of business, education, music, religion, the arts and humanities in general, and a limited number of scientific areas including information technology.
+It does not award degrees in medical or paramedical disciplines, or degrees in the licensed professions except for those who are already professionally qualified and licensed.
 It can also accommodate bespoke, self-designed degree programmes that may include interdisciplinary work or more unusual subjects, provided it can offer the necessary tutorial and examining support.

 >>Status